 There is something so mysterious about the Pyramids, I’ll never get over.
 It’s an ancient wonder that will stay in your heart long after you’ve left.

-You can marvel at the Great Sphinx, walk inside the last surviving ancient wonder of the Great

-    Pyramid and take in every view you can think of!
+You can marvel at the Great Sphinx, walk inside the last surviving ancient wonder of the Great Pyramid and take in every view you can think of!

 But, although they are incredible to look at and experience.
-There’s so many things that you need to

-    prepare for before you pay a visit to the Pyramid Necropolis.
-Giza is a trade off between an

-    incredible wonder of the world and the mass tourism industry here.
+There are so many things that you need to prepare for before you pay a visit to the Pyramid Necropolis.
+Giza is a trade-off between an incredible wonder of the world and the mass tourism industry here.

 Some essential tips for visiting the Pyramids: